In this section

-Cerebral palsy (CP) is a broad term that describes a group of neurologic (brain) disorders.
-It is a life-long condition that affects the communication between the brain and the muscles, causing a permanent state of uncoordinated movement and posturing.
-CP may be the result of an episode that causes a lack of oxygen to the brain.
+Cerebral palsy (CP) is a broad term that includes a group of physical and sometimes cognitive disabilities that interfere with your child’s physical function.
+It is a lifelong condition that affects communication between the brain and muscles, causing trouble with a variety of activities including speaking, eating, sitting, walking and using the hands.

 What causes cerebral palsy?

 Cerebral palsy is the result of an injury to an immature brain often due to a stroke, infection or accident.
 Other causes can include brain malformation or low oxygen.
 Premature babies have a higher risk of developing CP.

 Spastic: The most common type of movement disorder in people with CP is spasticity.
 This refers to tightness or resistance to stretch.
 Additionally, children with spastic CP have weakness and trouble coordinating their movements.
 Spasticity can affect one or more areas of your child’s body, making muscles tight and difficult to use.
 Treatment likely would include therapy, bracing and possibly oral or injectable medication.
 Sometimes children with spastic CP can benefit from an intrathecal baclofen pump – a battery-powered device surgically implanted to deliver medication into the spine – or selective dorsal rhizotomy, a cutting of carefully selected sensory nerves.
 Additionally, orthopedic surgery may help to maintain proper alignment of your child’s spine or limbs.

 Dystonic: Your child’s dystonic CP causes twisting postures that can interfere with the use of arms and legs as well eating and speaking.
 As with all children with CP, those with dystonic CP benefit from physical, occupational and speech therapy.
 There are oral and injectable medications for dystonia, and sometimes intrathecal or intraventricular baclofen pumps are recommended as well.